 Inhabitants of both worlds test as genetically compatible, and are able to share love and interbreed.
 Tho physically indistinguishable from each other, inhabitants of both worlds largely retain their local customs, and are bound to their native legal systems (beyond the Common Ten).
 Traditions of caste and social expression were also recognized and accepted.
 Neither world appears in the other’s firmament, with no shared coordinates, and no identifiable location in the other’s map of the sky.

-contact came soon after turn of the century when ersatz research on Earth went wrong and inexplicably opened a “door” between the worlds, a portal that came to be known as the Membrane.
+First contact came soon after turn of the century when ersatz research on Earth went wrong and inexplicably opened a “door” between the worlds, a portal that came to be known as the Membrane.
 Initial study showed this Membrane to be fully permeable to inorganics, but only semi-permeable as it applied to cellular life.
 This allowed metals and other non-organics to cross both ways unimpeded, but organic material could only pass from Archipelago to Earth.

 Specifically, raw materials and manufactured goods passed thru unhindered both ways; but organic matter, building materials, produce, fibers and woven products were limited to crossing from Archipelago to Earth.
 For reasons not understood, living animals and native Archipelagans were able to cross the Membrane both ways without hinderance.
 The physics of this arrangement remains imperfectly understood by scientists of both worlds, but the fact of it remains.